 4. Blue Cash Everyday ($0 annual fee)Cash back earned per year for the average family: $412.58

-Analysis: This card offers 3 percent back at supermarkets (on up to $6k in spend per year); 2 percent back at gas stations and U.S. department stores; and 1 percent cash back on everything else.
+Analysis: This card offers 3 percent back at U.S. supermarkets (on up to $6k in spend per year, then 1 percent); 2 percent back at gas stations and U.S. department stores; and 1 percent cash back on everything else.

 It’s the no-annual-fee counterpart to the Blue Cash Preferred above and, while its potential for grocery earnings isn’t as high, cardholders don’t have to worry about spending enough to justify an annual fee.